 How do I Determine if a Resource is Accessible?

 As instructional staff, when we choose resources for our classes, we need to be able to make a judgement about the relative accessibility of a resource.
-This guide is intended to provide a place to start thinking about these issues — if you have questions, please contact the Office of Instructional Resources team at OIR@wichita.edu. … Read more
+This guide is intended to provide a place to start thinking about these issues.
+The basic questions we need to ask ourselves about any of our resources are based … Read more

 Harvard has a Web Accessibility Policy